-St Louis Grammar does not offer three separate Science subjects at GCSE Level.
-Most students will study Double Award Science which offers students an opportunity to continue studying separate sciences at AS/A2 level.
-Students who do not favour a Science career path are advised that they must achieve a grade in GCSE Science to be able to access courses such as teaching.
-A GCSE Single Award Science is also offered as an option.
+St Louis Grammar offers Single Award and Double Award Science at GCSE Level.
+Most students will study Double Award Science which offers students an opportunity to continue studying separate sciences at AS / A2 level.
+Students who do not favour a Science career path are advised that they must achieve a grade in GCSE Single Award or Double Award Science to be able to access courses such as teaching.